 If you can get your child into this type of program, do it!
 It’s fun and educational… What more can you ask for?!

 This article was posted on Wednesday, June 23rd, 2010 at 9:13 pm and is filed under Learning, Library Programs, Mama Lisa, Reading, Reading, Summer Reading Programs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.